Here’s What Charoset Is Like on Passover Tables Around the World

 The dish symbolizes the building blocks made by the Jewish people during their enslavement in Egypt thousands of years ago.
 That’s why it’s a “building block” of the Passover celebration, which commemorates the liberation of their ancestors from slavery in Egypt.

 The celebration centers around a festive meal called a Seder (pronounced SAY-duhr), during which the story of the liberation is told and retold in song, in prayer, and by making reference to a variety of foods that are always part of the Seder table and represent some aspect of the story.
-Here’s what you’ll want to know if you get invited to partake in a Passover dinner.

 What are some popular Passover dishes?